Ednah1/alx-low_level_programming/0x02-functions_nested_loops/README.md

- program that prints _putchar, followed by a new line and the program should return 0
+ a function that prints the alphabet, in lowercase, followed by a new line.Prototype: void print_alphabet(void);
+You can only use _putchar twice in your code